aws-samples/aws-kms-pq-tls-example/README.md

 # This only builds and installs the aws-crt-client into your local Maven repository.
 This demo can use the published
 # Maven artifact for the rest of the SDK
-$ mvn clean install --projects :aws-crt-client --activate-profiles quick --also-make
+$ mvn clean install --activate-profiles quick --also-make

 $ cd ../aws-kms-pq-tls-example
 $ mvn package